Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

-## Related Work

-### Problem Categorization
+## Problem Categorization

 Scheduling is the problem of assigning work units (jobs) to execution units (worker machines in our case).
 Every job has a processing set -- a set of machines that are capable of processing it.
-There are various subproblems with different objectives, processing set restrictions and other characteristics.
+There are various subproblems with different requirements on the worker machines, processing set restrictions and other characteristics.

+In this section, we list the subcategories of the scheduling problem and attempt to categorize our use case.
+We shall use this knowledge to select the algorithms to be evaluated later.

-#### Online/Offline Scheduling
+### Online/Offline Scheduling

 In online scheduling, the algorithm does not have access to the whole input instance as it makes decisions[@SgallOnlineScheduling].
 This model is